ForNeVeR/BetterFuck/README.md

 (In non-Windows environments you may experience problems when running CLR executables from terminal; use `mono BFuck.Console source.b` command then.)

-Now we got two additional files in our directory: `source.exe` and `source.mod`.
+Now we got additional file in our directory: `source.exe`.
+Let's test it:
-`source.mod` is main program module containing executable code. `source.exe` is almost-empty executable module necessary for running main module.
-Let's test
-them:

     > source.exe
     abcdef